risingwavelabs/risingwave-docs-legacy/docs/deploy/k8s-cluster-scaling.md

     kubectl scale statefulset/risingwave-compute --replicas=<number-of-replicas>
     ```

 3. If you are using fixed parallelism, you may need to manually adjust the parallelism of the streaming jobs.
-For adaptive parallelism, the system will automatically adjust the parallelism to utilize the new compute nodes.
+For adaptive parallelism, the system will automatically adjust the streaming jobs to use less parallelism.

 ## Upgrade to v1.7